Two dementia researchers in the lab

 Three promising drugs for treating Alzheimer's disease bring fresh hope

-For the first time, a drug (called lecanemab) has been approved in the UK that can slow down memory and thinking decline in early Alzheimer’s disease.
+For the first time, new drugs have been approved in the UK that can slow down memory and thinking decline in early Alzheimer’s disease.
 But research never stops!
-Here we explore three promising drugs, donanemab, remternetug, and blarcamesine, and summarise their journeys so far.
+Here we explore three promising new drugs, remternetug, butanetap and semaglutide.

 What drugs are there for people living with Alzheimer's disease?